tranquocthao/VinaTrip/readme.md

 ----------------------------

 **Overview**:
-* Help people all about destination, hotel, food... when travel to Viet Nam.
+* Help all people about destination, hotel, food... when travel to Viet Nam.
-* Find destionation.
+* Find destination.
-* Information, photo, about VietNam's province.
+* Give information, photo, about VietNam's provinces.
-* Help you find cheap hotel, delecious food.
+* Help you find cheap hotel, delicious food.
-* Share travel experience with other people.
+* Share your travel experiences with other people.

 **Technologies use in Project**
 * Google Firebase.